alexdunae/jackson2bears/README.markdown

 Edit away.
 Everything that will typically need editing is in the `source` directory.

+For the `Work` sections, edit the `sitemap.yml` file in the project root directory.

 Preview the site at [http://localhost:4567/](http://localhost:4567/).
 Press `Ctrl + C` in the Terminal to stop the server.

 Save your changes to your local Git repository: